pebencze/kotlin-blackjack/README.md

 # kotlin-blackjack
+Implementation of the Blackjack card game in Kotlin.
-Card values follow standard Blackjack rules:
+## Standard Blackjack rules:
-Number cards are counted by their face value.
+- Number cards are counted by their face value.
-Face cards (King, Queen, Jack) are each worth 10.
+- Face cards (King, Queen, Jack) are each worth 10.
-Aces can be worth either 1 or 11.
+- Aces can be worth either 1 or 11.
-Each player starts with two cards.
+- Each player starts with two cards.
-Players may draw additional cards as long as their total remains 21 or less.
+- Players may draw additional cards as long as their total remains 21 or less.
-The dealer must draw a card if their total is 16 or less, and must stand on 17 or more.
+- The dealer must draw a card if their total is 16 or less, and must stand on 17 or more.
-If the dealer busts (goes over 21), all remaining players automatically win.
+- If the dealer busts (goes over 21), all remaining players automatically win.
-After the game ends, display the result (win/loss) for each player.
+- After the game ends, display the result (win/loss) for each player.

 ## Sample Output
 ```